oscardarwin/mazonic/README.md

 # TODO:

-## Controls
+## Difficulty Test
-- add arrow key indicators
-- make camera lock positions depend on the shape.
-- give the player a bit of velocity when you let go.
+Make levels flow into each other.
+Record player actions
+    - time
+    - path

-## Graphicsal
+## Graphics
 Combine connected one way lines into a single dashed line.
 Shaders - slighly shiney.